johannes-mueller/lumio/README.md

 # A LED strip flower for the RP-Pico 2040

-This is a bad weather afternoon hack during that I did last November to decorate [our Esperanto assembly](https://events.ccc.de/congress/2023/hub/en/assembly/esperanto/) at the [37c3](https://events.ccc.de/congress/2023/infos/startpage.html).
+This is a bad weather afternoon hack during that I did in November 2023 to decorate [our Esperanto assembly](https://events.ccc.de/congress/2023/hub/en/assembly/esperanto/) at the [37c3](https://events.ccc.de/congress/2023/infos/startpage.html).
 Since many that came across asked for it, I've published the source code.
 It's now by no